Joint Coverage and Electromagnetic Field Exposure Analysis in Downlink and Uplink for RIS-assisted Networks: Results and Discussions

 \subsubsection{Compliance Distance (CD)}

 Fig.~\ref{fig:CD} presents the conditional RIS \ac{CD} $\hat \tau_{\rm ru}$ (conditioned on BS-RIS distance $t_{\rm br}$), the average RIS \ac{CD} $\tau_{\rm ru}$, and the BS \ac{CD} $\tau_{\rm bu}$, under the conservative setting, where we consider the maximum transmit power ($200~\rm W$) and {the maximum antenna gain ($15~\rm dB$) at \acp{BS}}~\cite{Joint}.
 Specifically, $\hat \tau_{\rm ru}$, $\tau_{\rm ru}$, and $\tau_{\rm bu}$ are the minimum distances between a RIS/BS and a user to ensure that the 95-th percentile of \ac{EMFE} remains within the safe limit $\mathcal{W}_{\max}$.
 Comparing the CDs based on \eqref{eq:xcom}-\eqref{eq:ycom} by the bi-sectional method with that based on \eqref{eq:CDbu}-\eqref{eq:CDru} in Proposition~\ref{prop:CD}, we verify the accuracy of the approximate expressions for CDs.
 Moreover, consistent with the observations from Proposition~\ref{prop:CD}, we see that the conditional and average RIS \acp{CD} increases with $N_{\rm r}$.
-This is because increasing $N_{\rm r}$ exacerbates the \ac{EMFE} level (as shown in Fig.~\ref{fig:marginal_DL}), requiring a larger fence (i.e., a longer CD) around the RIS.
-Particularly, at $N_{\rm r}=64$, the average RIS CD is $\tau_{\rm ru} \approx 8~\rm m$, which is comparable to the BS CD $\tau_{\rm bu}\approx 9.5 ~\rm m $, implying that setting the RIS CD is as necessary as setting the BS CD.
-We also see that the conditional \ac{CD} $\hat \tau_{\rm ru}$ is greater than the average \ac{CD} $\tau_{\rm ru}$ at small values of BS-RIS distance $t_{\rm br}$; while $\hat \tau_{\rm ru}<\tau_{\rm ru}$ at large values of $t_{\rm br}$.
+This is because increasing $N_{\rm r}$ exacerbates the \ac{EMFE} level (as shown in Fig.~\ref{fig:marginal_DL}), requiring a larger fence (i.e., a longer CD) around the RIS. {Particularly, at $N_{\rm r}=64$, the average RIS CD is $\tau_{\rm ru} \approx 8~\rm m$, which is comparable to the BS CD $\tau_{\rm bu}\approx 9.5 ~\rm m $.
+This implies that establishing a specific value for the RIS \ac{CD} is as necessary as setting the BS \ac{CD}, thereby answering \textbf{Q2}.} We also see that the conditional \ac{CD} $\hat \tau_{\rm ru}$ is greater than the average \ac{CD} $\tau_{\rm ru}$ at small values of BS-RIS distance $t_{\rm br}$; whereas $\hat \tau_{\rm ru}<\tau_{\rm ru}$ at large values of $t_{\rm br}$.
 Intuitively, when the RIS is closer to the BS, the path loss in the BS-RIS link significantly decreases, resulting in stronger incident and reflected power at the RIS.
 Therefore, the fence around the RIS should be enlarged to prevent users from entering areas with excessive \ac{EMFE}.